kittisuw/Kubernetes/istio/README.md

   ```shell
   ✔ No validation issues found when analyzing namespace: default.
   ```
-  10. Get an overview of your mesh again
+  10. Get an overview of your mesh follow Step 9 again
   ```shell
   istioctl proxy-status
   ```